What is Issues Management in Public Relations?

 “The monitoring or scanning of the organisational environment in order to identify issues and trends, adapt to changes, and/or to decide on managerial or communicative actions aimed at creating mutual understanding with relevant stakeholders.”
 Corporate Communication Research.

 Across any business, there are always problems that must be analysed and resolved.
 Some are easy to deal with.
-While other issues may have a substantial impact (both good and bad) on customers, employees, partners, suppliers and investors.
+While other issues may have a substantial impact (both good and bad) on your customers, employees, partners, suppliers and investors.
+Along with managing and resolving the actual problems, HOW these issues are being managed also need to be communicated.

-Along with managing and resolving the actual problems, management of the issues need to be communicated.
-Using public relations is an effective way of handling the management of these issues as part of an overall PR issues management plan.
+I know that using public relations is an effective way of handling the management of these issues as part of an overall PR issues management plan.
 And, of course, it can stop any issue becoming a full-blown PR crisis too.

 How does issues management differ from crisis management?

+This is something I’m often asked: what’s the difference between issues management and crisis management?
 Simply put, issues management is proactive; crisis management is reactive.

 Issues management

-The key markers of issues management include:
+So the key markers of issues management include:

 - Time to assess the situation and get ahead of it